 Shannon was born and raised in beautiful Halifax, Nova Scotia and has been performing as a fiddler/vocalist for the past 16 years.
 In 2016 Shannon won 'Roots Traditional Album of the Year' & 'New Artist Recording of the year' at the Music Nova Scotia Awards, and has also been nominated for two Canadian Folk Music Awards.
-She achieved her music degree from the renowned ‘Humber College’ in Toronto and has for the past two years been touring internationally with the award winning Scottish group ‘The Paul McKenna Band’.
+She achieved her music degree from the renowned ‘Humber College’ in Toronto and then spent almost three years touring internationally with the award winning Scottish group ‘The Paul McKenna Band’.
 This has included many international performances in Canada, The United States, England, Scotland, Germany as well as the Netherlands.
 Some of Shannon’s past performances have included being featured with Cirque Du Soleil and The Chieftains in Canada as well as being a featured soloist with Symphony Nova Scotia.
 Shannon has performed at Walt Disney World’s ‘Epcot’ in the United Kingdom Pavilion.
-She’s also performed with the award winning group ‘Down with Webster’ at Massey Hall and was a featured violinist for the ‘We Day’ concert in Halifax at the Metro Centre, performing for over 10, 000 people.
 She has also been a featured performer at the ‘Music City Roots’ concert as well as Bluegrass Underground concert; both in Nashville and both broadcast live on WSM radio.
-Shannon released a solo album in 2008 entitled ‘The Irwin Lake Sessions and now after a few years performing and touring she recently released a second album (recorded in Glasgow) in July 2015 entitled ‘If All the Young Ladies’.
-This album features Shannon primarily as a vocalist as well as a fiddler.
-In addition to being a solo artist, Shannon has also been performing with her father Tony Quinn for the past 16 years as a Celtic/folk duo, and has recently done some touring with Joel Plaskett as his fiddle player for his ‘Solidarity’ tour with his father Bill.
-Shannon’s third album ‘Watchmaker’ - a modern celtic concept album, based on the painting ‘The Watchmaker of Switzerland’ was released January 2019.
+Shannon released a solo album in 2008 entitled ‘The Irwin Lake Sessions and then in 2015 she released her second album entitled ‘If All the Young Ladies’.
+This album features Shannon primarily as a vocalist as well as a fiddler, and was recorded in Glasgow.
+In addition to being a solo artist, Shannon has also been performing with her father Tony Quinn for the past 20 years as a Celtic/folk duo, and has recently done some touring with Joel Plaskett as his fiddle player for his ‘Solidarity’ tour with his father Bill.
+Shannon’s third album ‘Watchmaker’ released January 2019 is a modern celtic concept album, based on the painting ‘The Watchmaker of Switzerland’ by Norman Rockwell.